20 C

 Gratitude isn’t just a warm, fuzzy feeling—it’s a game-changer.
 In Buddhist meditation, nurturing gratitude becomes a mindful practice, not just a passing thought.
 Instead of chasing what’s missing, you sit, breathe, and actually feel thankful for what’s already here.

 Every inhale reminds you life’s a gift; every exhale releases the need for more.
 It’s a quiet, powerful shift that rewires your mindset and softens the edges of daily stress.
-Want a happier, more content you?
+Want a happier, more contented you?
 Start by cultivating gratitude in meditation—and watch how life suddenly feels more than enough.

 9. The Journey Towards Liberation